laxmankrishnamurti/Frontend/Web Design/04-Common-Patterns.md

 ## Definition and Use Cases for Image Footers

 1. A website footer is an area positioned at the bottom of every page on a website, right below the main content.
+2. The Footer is also a perfect place for content that dosen't really belong anywhere else in the page.
+Things like -> Copyright text, Links to external resources, social media icons, etc.